Cost-Aware Learning: Cost-Aware GRPO

 \subsection{Ablations}

-We consider various ablations to Cost-Aware GRPO in order to assess its robustness and generality.

-\textbf{Training objective.} We consider a variant of the GRPO objective, CISPO, initially proposed by~\citet{chen2025minimax}.
-This variant applies a stop-gradient to the importance weight of the objective.
-For this setting, we base our hyperparameters on findings from~\citet{khatri2025art}.
-Results, reported in Figure~\ref{fig:scale_rl}, show that our method is not specific to the GRPO objective; rather, it generalizes across training objectives. $p^*$ sampling and $p^*_\text{smooth}(0.01)$ sampling require 31\% and 34\% fewer tokens respectively to attain the baseline's peak accuracy.
+\textbf{Training objective.} We consider a variant of the GRPO objective, CISPO \citet{chen2025minimax}.
+CISPO applies a stop-gradient to the importance weight of the objective.
+We base our hyperparameters on findings from~\citet{khatri2025art}.
+Results, reported in Figure~\ref{fig:scale_rl}, show that our method is not specific to the GRPO objective; rather, it generalizes across training objectives. $p^*$ sampling and $p^*_\text{smooth}(0.01)$ sampling require 31\% and 34\% fewer tokens respectively to attain the baseline's peak accuracy, and ultimately outperform by about 4pp.
 This finding is further supported by strong sub-optimality metrics, performance on additional benchmarks, and smoothed variants in Appendix~\ref{app:cispo_results}.

 \textbf{Proxy sub-optimality.} We ablate the noise level associated with our proxy $\abs{A_i}$.
 In particular, we add zero-mean noise with variance $\sigma^2$ to $\abs{A_i}$ prior to computing the sampling distribution.
 Results are shown in Figure~\ref{fig:noisy_grpo}.
 We observe that Cost-Aware GRPO is robust to noise up until $\sigma^2=0.1$, but as noise approaches $\sigma^2=1.0$, it deteriorates with respect to the baseline.